-When backpacking or camping the best solar lanterns can be very handy.
-These unique devices come equipped with multiple LEDs that are both bright and efficient.
-In some cases these lights can run all night without running out of energy.
+When backpacking or camping the solar lanterns can be very handy.
+The best solar lanterns come equipped with multiple white LEDs that are both bright and efficient.
+In some cases, these lights can run all night without running out of energy.

 Solar Lantern Comparison Guide